GZhonghui/Star/README.md

 - [jan](https://github.com/janhq/jan) Jan is an open source alternative to ChatGPT that runs 100% offline on your computer
 - [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) This repo includes ChatGPT prompt curation to use ChatGPT and other LLM tools better
 - [gpt-researcher](https://github.com/assafelovic/gpt-researcher) LLM based autonomous agent that conducts deep local and web research on any topic and generates a long report with citations
+- [claude-code](https://github.com/anthropics/claude-code) Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows - all through natural language commands.

 ## CG